 We highly recommend to our customers that they buy a cuttlebone and a mineral block, as these provide calcium and other trace minerals, respectively.
 As well as providing sunlight to your bird for about 5 to 10 minutes per day depending on the season.
-This will help your pet parakeet synthesize the calcium from the cuttlebone for a continued growth of their bright feathers.
+This will help your pet parakeet synthesize the calcium from the cuttlebone for the continued growth of its bright feathers.

-How can I get my parakeet to eat healthy?
+How can I get my parakeet to eat healthily?
 They just will not eat it!

-Keep in mind that the science and research behind parrot diet is still young and expanding.
-First we fed our birds what they wanted (seeds), which lacked the necessary nutrition.
-Then we overcompensated with jam packed pellets.
+Keep in mind that the science and research behind the parrot diet is still young and expanding.
+First, we fed our birds what they wanted (seeds), which lacked the necessary nutrition.
+Then we overcompensated with jam-packed pellets.
 What we ought to to do is not lean on extremes and go back to the basics, going back to what mother nature has provided us.
 Pure.
 Simple.

 Consult your avian veterinarian to determine your bird’s individual dietary needs.